 - Tomatoes: If the tomatoes are fresh, peel and chop them finely.
 If the canned tomatoes are whole, chop them finely.
 Set them aside.

-- Sauté: Heat the oil in a large saucepan.
+- Sautรฉ: Heat the oil in a large saucepan.
 Cook 1 small finely chopped onion with a pinch of salt on medium-low heat for about 6 minutes until soft.
 It should get golden and not brown; if it colors too quickly, reduce the heat to very low.
-Stir often.
+Stir often.3 tablespoons extra virgin olive oil + 1 small onion + pinch of salt

-- Add passata, chopped tomatoes (or fresh chopped tomatoes), ½ teaspoon fine sea salt, ¼ teaspoon ground black pepper, 1 teaspoon granulated sugar, and one sprig of fresh basil (left whole).
+- Add passata, chopped tomatoes (or fresh chopped tomatoes), ยฝ teaspoon fine sea salt, ยผ teaspoon ground black pepper, 1 teaspoon granulated sugar, and one sprig of fresh basil (left whole).1 bottle passata di Pomodoro + 1 can tomatoes + ยพ teaspoon fine sea salt + ยผ teaspoon ground black pepper + 1 teaspoon sugar + 2 sprigs fresh basil

 - Simmer: Cover the pot leaving a small crack open, bring the sauce to a simmer and cook slowly for 30 minutes until it is slightly thicker, occasionally stirring.